myiwt/mnist-cnn/README.md

 Then you can launch the notebook in JupyterLab using: `jupyter-lab`

-The analysis exercise can be executed through `workflow.ipynb`
+The exercise can be executed through `workflow.ipynb`